supertree-toolkit/stk/doc/cli.rst

 permute_trees
 *************

-Permute individual trees or all trees containing polyphyletic taxa (indicated by a '%' symbol).
+Permute individual trees or all trees containing non-monophyletic taxa (indicated by a '%' symbol).
 Output is tree file or matrix for analysis.

 .. index:: replace_genera